-Sister Ann Whittaker Sisters of Saint Margaret SERVICE PARTICIPANTS CELEBRANT, DEACON, AND PREACHER: The Rev. Phillip A. Jackson MUSICIAN:
+Sister Ann Whittaker Sisters of Saint Margaret

-Avi Stein, Associate Organist and Chorusmaster
+SERVICE PARTICIPANTS CELEBRANT: The Rev. Kristin Kaulbach Miles DEACON: The Rev. Frank Hakoola PREACHER: The Rev. Dr. Mark Francisco Bozzuti-Jones MUSICIANS: The Choir of Trinity Wall Street Dr. Julian Wachner, F.A.G.O., Director of Music Avi Stein, Associate Organist and Chorusmaster

 Cover artwork by Dr. He Qi. © 2014, All rights reserved.
 Currently a Minnesota resident, He Qi has studied at Nanjing Normal University, Nanjing Art Institute in China and Hamburg Art Institute in Germany.
 He was the first among mainland Chinese citizens to earn a Ph.D. in Religious Art after the Cultural Revolution.
 He also received his honorary doctorate degree from Australia Catholic University in Melbourne.
 He is a member of the China Art Association and a former council member of the Asian Christian Art Association (1998-2006).
-He received a 20th-century Award for Achievement in recognition of outstanding achievements in the field of Religious Art Theory and Christian Art Creation of IBC in Cambridge, UK. www.hegiart.com This is a service of Holy Eucharist according to Rite II, including elements of the proper liturgy for Palm Sunday, which begins on page 270 of the Book of Common Prayer (BCP).
-Scripture readings are appointed by the Revised Common Lectionary and are excerpted from the New Revised Standard Version of the Bible.
-Psalm texts are taken from the St. Helena Psalter.
-Hymns come from The Hymnal 1982, Lift Every Voice and Sing (LEVAS), and Wonder, Love, and Praise (WLP).
-Other service elements may also come from additional sources as noted, including Enriching Our Worship (EOW) and A New Zealand Prayer Book (NZPB).
-2017-2018 TRINITY WALL STREET VESTRY William Lupfer, Rector Joseph E. Hakim, Church Warden; Joel Motley, Church Warden Frederick Bland, Lawrence F. Graham, William H. A. Wright II, William L. Cobb, Sanders Davies, Dr. Scott E. Evenbeck, Paul B. Yang, Robert G. Zack, Suzanne Hammett, Susan Hewitt, Macculloch M. Irving, T. Dennis Sullivan, Emory Edwards, Eric Eve, Sara B. Queen, John G. Talty, Mary Katherine Wold, Christian B. Hylton, Charles John O'Byrne, Gabrielle E. Sulzberger 2018-2019 TRINITY WALL STREET CONGREGATIONAL COUNCIL Phillip Jackson, Vicar, William Lupfer, Rector Keith Klein, President; Felicia Eve, Vice-President; Deborah E. Hope, Secretary Gerald Baugh, Adrienne Bradley, William Clark, Paul Donahue, Melba Duncan, Felicia Eve, Ruth Antoinette "Toni" Foy, Kevin Grant, Sharon Hardy, Deborah E. Hope, Cynthia Jay, Keith Klein, Barbara Inniss, Charles Jamison, David Ward - In an effort to reach a broad audience, Trinity Wall Street records its services and events for broadcast on the internet.
+He received a 20th-century Award for Achievement in recognition of outstanding achievements in the field of Religious Art Theory and Christian Art Creation of IBC in Cambridge, UK. www.heqiart.com This is a service of Holy Eucharist according to Rite II, including the proper liturgy for Maundy Thursday, which begins on page 274 of the Book of Common Prayer (BCP).
+Scripture readings are appointed by the Revised Common Lectionary (RCL) and are from the New Revised Standard Version (NRSV) of the Bible.
+Hymns come from The Hymnal 1982, Lift Every Voice and Sing (LEVAS), Wonder, Love, and Praise (WLP), and Enriching Our Music (EOM).
+The Prayers of the People and other service elements usually taken from the BCP may also come from additional sources as noted, including the Book of Occasional Services (BOS) and Enriching Our Worship (EOW).
+2017-2018 TRINITY WALL STREET VESTRY William Lupfer, Rector Joseph E. Hakim, Church Warden; Joel Motley, Church Warden Frederick Bland, Lawrence F. Graham, William H. A. Wright II, William L. Cobb, Sanders Davies, Dr. Scott E. Evenbeck, Paul B. Yang, Robert G. Zack, Suzanne Hammett, Susan Hewitt,Macculloch M. Irving, T. Dennis Sullivan, Emory Edwards, Eric Eve, Sara B. Queen, John G. Talty, Mary Katherine Wold, Christian B. Hylton, Charles John O'Byrne, Gabrielle E. Sulzberger 2018-2019 TRINITY WALL STREET CONGREGATIONAL COUNCIL Phillip Jackson, Vicar, William Lupfer, Rector Keith Klein, President; Felicia Eve, Vice-President; Deborah E. Hope, Secretary Gerald Baugh, Adrienne Bradley, William Clark, Paul Donahue, Melba Duncan, Felicia Eve, Ruth Antoinette "Toni" Foy, Kevin Grant, Sharon Hardy, Deborah E. Hope, Cynthia Jay, Keith Klein, Barbara Inniss, Charles Jamison, David Ward In an effort to reach a broad audience, Trinity Wall Street records its services and events for broadcast on the internet.
 Your attendance at a service or event constitutes your consent to be included in any filming, photographing, audio recording, or broadcast and for any other use in whole or in part, including publicity and promotion.
-If you prefer to avoid being filmed, please sit in the back pews on the side aisles. - Sunday parking validation for the Battery Parking Garage is available at the Parish Center, 2 Rector St. Please ask an usher for directions. - As part of Trinity Wall Street's commitment to responsible stewardship of the earth's resources, this publication is printed on paper that is manufactured with 100% post-consumer fibers.
+If you prefer to avoid being filmed, please sit in the back pews on the side aisles.
+Sunday parking validation for the Battery Parking Garage is available at the Parish Center, 2 Rector St. Please ask an usher for directions.
+As part of Trinity Wall Street's commitment to responsible stewardship of the earth's resources, this publication is printed on paper that is manufactured with 100% post-consumer fibers.